Shubhranil-Basak/SummerSchool_2024/README.md

 I have plans of Expanding it do include functions and methods that can be helpful for data extraction and EDA.

-refere [here](https://github.com/Shubhranil-Basak/tukey/) for the full documentation of the package
+refer [here](https://github.com/Shubhranil-Basak/tukey/) for the full documentation of the package

 # Question 4
 Describe how the current through a resistor, denoted as I(R), depends on the resistor value, R, when the resistor is connected across a voltage source, V, in a practical setting.